-The time allowed varies greatly from state to state and for different kinds of debts.
+If you have old, unpaid debts, you might be safe from a lawsuit to collect the debt.
+A creditor or debt collector has a limited number of years to sue you for an unpaid debt.
+The time period, called the statute of limitations, is set by state law.
+The time allowed varies greatly from state to state and for different kinds of debts—written contracts, oral contracts, promissory notes, or open-ended accounts (like credit cards).
 Under certain circumstances, this time period can be restarted.
-So be very careful when talking to debt collectors about old debts.
+So, be very careful when talking to debt collectors about old debts.
 If you say the wrong thing, you could extend the time the creditor has to sue you for the debt.

-Find the applicable statute of limitations.
-Statutes of limitations are set by state law.
+Again, statutes of limitations are set by state law.
 They usually range from about three to ten years and depend on the type of debt.
 To find out the statute of limitations for debts in your state, you can:

 If the creditor has waited too long to sue you, you must raise this as a defense in the papers you file in response to the lawsuit.
 If you can prove that the debt is older than the statute of limitations, then you will not have to pay it.
-If the creditor or debt collector knows that the statute of limitations has expired on the debt and still sues you, it may have violated the federal Fair Debt Collection Practices Act (FDCPA).
+If the debt collector knows that the statute of limitations has expired on the debt and still sues you, it might have violated the federal Fair Debt Collection Practices Act (FDCPA).